+2.1 Modified by agreement of the parties in March 2018.
 Hinds County denies that there are staffing issues and overcrowding at Henley-Young.
 However, the parties agree that Henley-Young shall ensure that there are sufficient numbers of adequately trained direct care and supervisory staff to supervise youth safely, protect youth from harm, allow youth reasonable access to medical and mental health services, and allow youth adequate time to participate in out-of-cell activities.
 Within 90 days of the date of this agreement, Henley-Young shall operate with a direct care staff to youth ratio of 1:8 from the hours of 6:00 a.m. until 10:00 p.m. and a ratio of 1:10 from the hours of 10:00 p.m. to 6:00 a.m.
-Additionally, the parties acknowledge the November 3, 2014 Hinds County Board of Supervisors' Resolution Regarding the Henley-Young Detention Center providing that Henley-Young shall not house any youth for more than 21 days.
+Additionally, the parties acknowledge the November 3, 2014 Hinds County Board of Supervisors' Resolution Regarding the Henley-Young Detention Center providing that Henley-Young shall not house any youth under youth court jurisdiction for more than 21 days.
 The parties also agree that Henley-Young is a short-term facility not designed to hold residents for longer than 21 days.
-In light of the facility's nature and the Board of Supervisors' Resolution, the parties agree that Provision 2.1 necessarily requires Henley-Young to discharge any resident on or before his/her 21st day at Henley-Young.
-The parties further agree that Provision 2.1 requires Henley-Young to refuse admission to any youth sentenced to a period of greater than 21 days.
+In light of the facility's nature and the Board of Supervisors' Resolution, the parties agree that Provision 2.1 necessarily requires Henley-Young to discharge youth under youth court jurisdiction on or before his/her 21st day at Henley-Young.
+The parties agree that henceforth the 21 day time limit requiring discharge and refusal of admission of youth will not apply to juveniles charged as adults.
+The parties further agree that Provision 2.1 requires Henley-Young to refuse admission to any youth who is sentenced to a period of greater than 21 days.
 The parties further agree that Provision 2.1 requires that any time spent off-site in a state of detention (including but not limited to at a psychiatric residential treatment facility) must be counted toward a youth's detention stay.
 The parties further agree that Provision 2.1 necessarily requires Henley-Young to adhere to the monitor's recommended 32-resident capacity limit on average daily population, and that Henley-Young cannot exceed an average daily population of 32 residents, and that any admission that would require an ADP in excess of 32 residents must be denied.

-- 2.2 Eliminated by agreement of the parties in March 2016. - 2.3 Eliminated by agreement of the parties in March 2016.
+- 2.2 Maximum Capacity Adjustment: Eliminated by agreement of the parties in March 2016. - 2.3 One-Person Cell: Eliminated by agreement of the parties in March 2016.